Charlesopuba/Password-locker/README.md

 - Open terminal either the native one or the one provided on your code editor

 - Use command git clone and clone the repository at [https://github.com/Charlesopuba/Password-locker.git]
+- After cloning the repo you can the run the files that have been cloned to your local machine

 ## Technologies